swyddfa/arlunio/docs/contributing/reference/documentation-build.rst

 - `pytest`_: Not something you would typically see in a docs build, pytest is used to run a number of test files that generate most of the example images you see on this site.
-- `pytest-benchmark[histogram]`_: This is not currently used but the hope is to eventually include benchmark information alongside the examples in the documentation.

 We also make use of the :code:`whitelist_externals` variable to suppress warnings about using the :code:`echo` command that is not part of the